apache/shardingsphere/docs/document/content/user-manual/common-config/builtin-algorithm/metadata-repository.en.md

 The `serverLists` property of the `Consul` implementation is by design and can only be connected to a single Consul Agent via an HTTP endpoint.
 `serverLists` uses relaxed URL matching principles.
-1. When `serverLists` is empty, the Consul Agent instance at `http://localhost:8500` will be resolved.
+1. When `serverLists` is empty, it will be resolved to the Consul Agent instance of `http://127.0.0.1:8500`.
-2. When `serverLists` is `hostname`, it will be resolved to the Consul Agent instance of `http://hostname:8500`.
+2. When `serverLists` is `hostName`, it will be resolved to the Consul Agent instance of `http://hostName:8500`.
-3. When `serverLists` is `hostname:port`, it will be resolved to the Consul Agent instance of `http://hostname:port`.
+3. When `serverLists` is `hostName:port`, it will be resolved to the Consul Agent instance of `http://hostName:port`.
-4. When `serverLists` is `http://hostName:port`, the Consul Agent instance of `http://hostName:port` will be resolved.
+4. When `serverLists` is `http://hostName:port`, it will be resolved to the Consul Agent instance of `http://hostName:port`.
-5. When `serverLists` is `https://hostName:port`, the Consul Agent instance of `https://hostName:port` will be resolved.
+5. When `serverLists` is `https://hostName:port`, it will be resolved to the Consul Agent instance of `https://hostName:port`.

 Type: Consul